 LEARNING OUTCOMES

-- understanding that the fields relate and are both complementary and necessary in the creation of human rights-compliant AI systems
+-Bridge gaps between disciplines working in the creation and regulation of AI systems by showing how the fields relate and are both complementary and necessary in the creation of human rights-compliant AI systems.

 FORMALITIES

-The course is available for free on the Sorbonne website (link to course) and on our <AI & EQUALITY> community platform (link to platform).
-It can be completed in around eight hours and a certificate can be obtained on the SCAI website if a multiple-choice exam is passed.
+The course is available for free on the Sorbonne Centre for AI (SCAI) website and learning portal (link to course) and on our <AI & EQUALITY> community platform (link to platform).
+It can be completed in approximately eight hours and a certificate can be obtained on the SCAI website if a multiple-choice exam is passed.

 The 5 modules cover: